JVOLRN/-Pokedex-using-ReactJS/README.md

 ## Available Scripts

+In the API directory, you can run:

+### `json-server --watch db.json --port 3004`

+Runs the API.

-In the project directory, you can run:
+In the Web directory, you can run:

 ### `npm start`